UBC-DSCI/jupyterdays/jupyterdays/sessions/austin-colclough/md2canvas.md

     +++ {"ctype": "answer", "quesnum": 3}

-    The image included in this question is automatically updloaded to Canvas when md2canvas is run.
+    The image included in this question is automatically uploaded to Canvas when md2canvas is run.
 This means that if you can see it when you preview the markdown or Jupyter Notebook, you will see it on Canvas as well.
     ```
     ![Q3](media/Q3_jn.PNG)
     ![Q2](media/Q3_cu.PNG)